kamranahmedse/developer-roadmap/src/data/roadmaps/angular/content/rxjs-interop@KAdtebWvgvMifIwd52yc4.md

 # RxJS Interop

 Angular's `@angular/core/rxjs-interop` package provides useful utilities to integrate Angular Signals with RxJS Observables.
-Use a `toSignal` function to create a signal that tracks the value of an observable.
+Use a `toSignal` function to create a signal that tracks the value of an Observable.
 Use the `toObservable` utility to create an Observable which tracks the value of a signal.

 Visit the following resources to learn more: